-In transferring from one school to another after completing their AS examinations, in some cases students may have to change their examination boards for A2.
+In transferring from one school to another after completing their AS year, in some cases students may have to change their examination boards.

 Have no fear about differing syllabuses – in general, at least 85% of content is common to all A Level examination boards.
 If you have any anxieties about transferring, do not hesitate to contact our Admissions Department for clarification.

 One of the strengths of our approach is its structure.
 A full 6 hours per week is devoted to the more challenging second year material, which may be complemented by an additional 1-2 hours per week to review AS material.
 This approach highlights one of the principal benefits of Ashbourne – teaching time.
 Such a generous provision of teaching hours means that:

 - There is plenty of opportunity for classroom discussion

 - There is plenty of time to do beneficial supervised work in class, including practice (mock) A Level exams which take place each half term.
 These examinations provide a vital, objective measure of students’ progress.

 - Lastly and importantly for students undertaking such intensive courses, there is plenty of time to finish the syllabus comfortably.